Go Inside Buenos Aires

 Experience the City Beyond the Obvious

-is vibrant with street art and tiny cafes featuring tango, jazz, and the blues.
+Buenos Aires is full of barrios vibrant with street art and tiny cafes featuring tango, jazz, and the blues.

 Budget-minded travelers have discovered a way around the blisteringly high exchange rate for euros.
 They’re way south—all the way to Argentina and its alluring capital, Buenos Aires.
 No need to agonize over whether

 to have that pricey cappuccino or forego the evening concert.
-Cosmopolitan Buenos Aires offers European ambience at prices last seen decades ago.
-For starters, the cappuccino is usually $1, and tickets for world-class concerts start at $5-$6.
+Cosmopolitan Buenos Aires offers European ambience at far better prices.

 Add in a sophisticated, fashionable populace and street after street of 19th century French mansions and public parks, you have a New World Europe.

 But how does the traveler get under the skin of Buenos Aires?
 What are some ways to encounter the local portenos (as the inhabitants are known) on their own turf, or to experience the city beyond the obvious?
 Here are some

 - Savor a drink in the Gran Cafe Tortoni.
 While coffeehouses in the central city seem ubiquitous, there are

 none quite like this fine old European-style cafe.
 Founded in 1858, the Tortoni has been a meeting place for writers and intellectuals for decades.
 Marble tables, red leather seats, original artwork lining the walls… even friendly waiters.

 Stop in during the day for coffee and pastry; come back at night for a tango show.
 What a backdrop.
 The Tortoni is at 825 Avenida de Mayo.